Results not the only parameter to judge leadership skills: Kohli backs under-fire Williamson

 Indian skipper Virat Kohli has backed New Zealand counterpart Kane Williamson and his leadership skills when he insisted that a leader can’t be judged just by results alone.

-Williamson’ leadership skills had come under the scanner following New Zealand’s crushing defeat in the Boxing Day Test against Australia as former skipper Brendon questioned some of his tactics.
+Williamson’ leadership skills had come under the scanner following New Zealand’s crushing defeat in the Boxing Day Test against Australia as former skipper Brendon McCullum questioned some of his tactics.

 New Zealand were drubbed 0-3 in that series.